opetitprestataire/label-studio/docs/source/guide/prompts_draft.md

 You can use **Enhance Prompt** to help you construct and auto-refine your prompts.

 At minimum, you need to insert the text classes first.
-(Click the text class name to insert it into the prompt.)
-Then select the **Teacher Model** that you want to use to write your prompt.
+(Click the text class name to insert it into the prompt.
+These appear above the prompts field).
 Click **Enhance Prompt**.

+From the **Enhance Prompt** window you will need to select the **Teacher Model** that you want to use to write your prompt.
+As you auto-refine your prompt, you'll get the following:

 * A new prompt displayed next to the previous prompt.
 * An explanation of the changes made.
-* An estimated cost spent on auto-refining your prompt.
+* The estimated cost spent auto-refining your prompt.

 ![Screenshot of enhance prompt modal](../images/prompts/enhance.png)